White Sox vs. Yankees Player Props Betting Odds

 Robert Stats

-- Robert enters this matchup looking to extend his two-game hit streak.
+- Robert enters this game looking to extend his two-game hit streak.
 During his last five outings he is hitting .250 with a double and a walk.

 Robert Recent Games